rjjrbatarao/XLink/README.md

 ## Step 6
-Follow this image and click save\
+Follow this image and click save.
+Notice the \32 this is the netmask to ensure only 1 device is in walled garden\
 ![image](https://github.com/user-attachments/assets/14814f20-5cfc-402f-95f9-5dcafbaba664)